0xEmil/ByteMap-Shellcode-Loader/README.md

 # Shellcode-Loader-ByteMap
-> 1. Encode your shellcode.
-2. Run your encoded shellcode and bypass AV.
+> Encodes and runs shellcode payloads.
+Use it to bypass AV's.

 The tool has two functionalities: